MHA Lancaster Suicide Prevention Conference

 Lived Experience 2: Georgina “Georgie” Staley

-The final breakout session I attended was led by Georgie Staley, a former probation officer now with a local community mental health agency.
-She spoke about the weight of hiding her own mental health struggles while working in probation and asked:
+The second lived experience session was breakout session led by Georgie Staley, a former probation officer now with a local mental health agency.
+She spoke about the weight of hiding her own mental health struggles while working in probation and how she moved to her current job.

-Some of her tools included:
+Some of her tools/recommendations include:

 Setting boundaries — choosing where and with whom to share.